uevs/GoodVibes/README.md

 ## The process

-This app was built with multiple goals in mind: strenghtening my SwiftUI skills, learning more about UIKit, learning about networking in Swift.
+This app was built with multiple goals in mind: strengthening my SwiftUI skills, learning more about UIKit, learning about networking in Swift.
 Since I had previously built a web-app with Vapor, I wanted to make things real and connect it with iOS app, the make a complete full-stack experience.

 These are all the steps I needed to take: